philipturner/home-built-stm/README.md

   - X coarse stage enables "tripod assembly line", reducing a sample swapping bottleneck during atom building
   - Coarse stage uses shear piezos, but potentially out of the inferior PZT just to increase their range
   - PZT has piezo creep, but it has a similar effect to thermal drift with stepper motors.
 Wait until the coarse stage settles.
-- Ultra-high vacuum system at room temperature
+- Ultra-high vacuum system at room temperature (far term development stage, beyond my work at Virginia Tech)
   - Prove that evaporation of lithium atoms from LiNbO3 is not a concern
   - Prove that evaporation of atoms from the conductive epoxy is not a concern
   - Prove that the system can withstand bakeout, if STM modules are typically required to undergo bakeout